TinyTapeout/tinytapeout-06/projects/tt_um_aleena/docs/info.md

 ## How it works

 ReLu and sigmoid activation functions are included

 ## How to test

-For ReLu:The output is same as the input value if it is positive and zero otherwise.
+For ReLu: The output is same as the input value if it is positive and zero otherwise.

-For Sigmoid:Used for binary classification and predict the probability as output.
+For Sigmoid: Used for binary classification and predict the probability as output.

 ## External hardware

 A voltage source at analog pin 1 and analog pin 4 which is an output of an ANN